martinopiaggi/Gambetto/README.md

 Player navigates through dungeon-like levels, facing enemy chess pieces and using power-ups to gain new abilities.
 Currently offering 20 minutes of gameplay, Gambetto serves as a proof of concept.
 You can play Gambetto downloading executables from [itch.io page](https://polimi-game-collective.itch.io/gambetto)

-We are dedicated to expanding and refining Gambetto
+We are dedicated to expanding and refining Gambetto.
-A detailed and complete overview of the game can be found in the [game design document](game%20design%20document.md) ...
+A tiny architecture overview of the game can be found in the [game design document](game%20design%20document.md) ...

 ![](Images/4screenshots.png)